satansdeer/satansdeer.github.com/content/legacy-posts/statements-expressions-js/index.md

 ## Statements

 When we write programs - we describe the sequences of actions that should be performed to get a desired result.
 In programming languages those actions are called statements.
-So every _Javascript_ program basically consists of statements.
+So every _Javascript_ program consists of statements.
 In Javascript statements are separated by semicolons.

 Important note:

-> You can use just newlines and omit semicolons, because Javascript puts semicolons in the end of lines automatically, but ❌ __this is not recommended__.
+> You can use newlines and omit semicolons, because Javascript puts semicolons in the end of lines automatically, but ❌ __this is not recommended__.
 There are cases where it can lead to ambiguity.
 See the [automatic semicolon insertion](https://www.ecma-international.org/ecma-262/#sec-automatic-semicolon-insertion) section of ECMAScript specification.

 All of those are statements: